 A doorless shower can make your bathroom visually appear larger.
 With no shower door blocking off an area of your bathroom, an open shower creates the illusion of added space.

+If you would like to talk to one of your expert and friendly professionals, contact us anytime!
 Would you add a doorless shower to your next bathroom design?
 Let us know why or why not in the comments below.